S-Makeev/reading-notes/Code201/class-11.md

 **-How does Grid layout differ from Flex?**

+Flex container can wrap and move down independently of the row above, while grid while wrapping, will mirror behaviour of the elements above.
+Flex is one dimensional, while Grid is two dimensional.
+Grid is mostly defined on the parent element, while in flexbox most of the layout happens on the parent element.

 **-Grid container, grid item, and grid line are a few important terms to understand when using Grid.
 Please describe these terms in a few sentences.**

+Grid container - The element on which the grid is applied and it's a parent of all grid items.
+Grid item - the children of the grid container.We'll find the item elements, but not sub-items.
+Grid line - lines that divide the grid vertically or horizontally making up the structure of the grid.

 **-Besides making a site visually appealing across different screen sizes, why should developers make images responsive?**

+So that we can save the bandwidth for our users by offering them variants of file sizes that will be used, depending on the device they have.

 **-Define the following `<img>` attributes srcset and sizes.
 Write an example of how they are used.**

+srcset provides a browser with a list of images and their parameters. sizes - defines certain conditions what image size will be used based of the current conditions.

 **-How is srcset more helpful for responsive images than CSS or JavaScript?**

+> When the browser starts to load a page, it starts to download (preload) any images before the main parser has started to load and interpret the page's CSS and JavaScript.
+That mechanism is useful in general for reducing page load times, but it is not helpful for responsive images — hence the need to implement solutions like srcset